alexbovet/network_lesson/README.md

-# network_lesson
-Lesson on Twitter Social Network Analysis
+# Lesson on Twitter Social Network and Sentiment Analysis

 This is an interactive introductory lesson that covers the following topics: